Simba rebellion: Early rebel expansion, late 1963 – July 1964

 A Simba rebel with traditional clothing and weaponry.
 Poorly armed, the insurgents often placed an emphasis on magical protection to terrify and overwhelm their opponents.

 As the Kwilu rebellion spread and escalated, Soumialot obtained the support of the government of Burundi in recruiting thousands of troops along the Burundian-Congolese border.
 With these forces, he invaded South Kivu in late 1963.
 After taking control of most of the province, Soumialot's army overran the last local government holdouts at Uvira on 15 May 1964, followed by Fizi shortly after.
 Pro-Simba forces successfully revolted in the important harbor town of Albertville in late May, capturing Jason Sendwe, President of North Katanga Province.
 On 30 May 1964, a small ANC detachment led by Louis Bobozo retook the town, rescuing Sendwe and killing about 250 rebels.
 The government troops soon alienated the locals due to their brutal behavior.
 When another rebellion broke out in the town on 19 June 1964, Soumialot's forces exploited the resulting chaos and captured Albertville.
 The government forces fled, leaving Sendwe behind; he was subsequently murdered by either Simba rebels or, less likely, ANC soldiers, though the circumstances remain unclear and disputed.

 Meanwhile, Christophe Gbenye and Nicholas Olenga rose in revolt in northeastern Congo, quickly expanding their army and territories.
 By June 1964, they held North Kivu, and southern Orientale Province.
 They did not coordinate their operations with Soumialot who distrusted Gbenye.
 A third rebel force, independent of Soumialot, Gbenye, and Olenga, rebelled in northern Katanga in early June.
 These insurgents considered themselves "true" Communists, and were led by Laurent-Désiré Kabila and Ildéphonse Massengo.
 They had no real connections to the other Simba factions.
 Kabila and Massengo's troops conquered the entire western shore of Lake Tanganyika, including Moba by late June.
 They then advanced into the Province of Maniema, and captured its strategically important capital Kindu on 22 July.

 The local Armée Nationale Congolaise (ANC) garrisons reacted with brutal counter-insurgency actions that failed to defeat the Simbas, but alienated the population of the eastern provinces.
 Furthermore, the Simba rebels often managed to intimidate well-equipped ANC units into retreating or defecting without a fight, thereby capturing much-needed weaponry for the insurgency.
 As the Simba rebellion in eastern Congo spread, the states of the Eastern Bloc took increasing interest.
 The Soviet Union implored neighboring nationalist regimes to aid the rebels.
-The Soviet leadership promised that it would replace all weaponry given to the Simbas in given time, but rarely did so.
+The Soviet leadership promised that it would replace all weaponry given to the Simbas in given time, but rarely did so.According to Lisa Namikas' research, Soviet support for the Congolese rebels was largely symbolic.
 In order to supply the rebels, the Soviet Union transported equipment via cargo planes to Juba in allied Sudan.
-From there, the Sudanese brought the weapons to Congo This operation backfired, however, as southern Sudan was engulfed in its own civil war.
+From there, the Sudanese transported weapons into the Congo This operation backfired, however, as southern Sudan was engulfed in its own civil war.
 The Sudanese Anyanya insurgents consequently ambushed the Soviet-Sudanese supply convoys and captured the weapons for themselves.